|Study Period:||2018 -2027|

-The commercial drone sector has witnessed a high growth rate with numerous technological innovations.
+The commercial drone sector witnessed high growth with numerous technological innovations.
 Miniaturization and COTS technologies are providing low-cost products for even the smallest UAVs in the market, leading to a procurement spree of mini- and micro UAVs by commercial operators.
-The vendors are primarily offering small UAVs for agricultural, aerial photography, and data collection applications.
-Full-sized UAVs such as the Chinese CH-4 are also being deployed for geological surveying, ocean monitoring, meteorological observation, and forest fire prevention missions.
-Home deliveries via drones have become a reality due to the efforts of logistics and retail companies such as Amazon and UPS toward rolling out the technology.
+The vendors primarily offer small UAVs for agricultural, aerial photography, and data collection applications.
+Full-sized UAVs, such as the Chinese CH-4, are also deployed for geological surveying, ocean monitoring, meteorological observation, and forest fire prevention missions.
+Home deliveries via drones have become a reality due to the efforts of logistics and retail companies, such as Amazon and UPS, toward rolling out the technology.
 As commercial drones can travel at up to 100 mph and deliver goods under 5 lbs (2.3 kg), the delivery mechanism is expected to decrease the delivery time and associated costs.
-To prepare the ground rules that will allow the flight of the delivery drones and other commercial unmanned craft, the FAA has put forward recommendations for governance of delivery drones.
-The recommendations include requirements that all delivery drones need to be equipped with tracking hardware that would allow each delivery copter to be identified.
-Operators would also be required to furnish details on the technology being used to track and relay instructions to the drones.
-Other recommendations include airspace management rules, such as permissible operational height below 2,500 feet, away from airports, sports events, and landmarks, and a "Trusted Operator System" that would exempt some commercial drone operators that use the craft for security and surveillance.
+To prepare the ground rules that will allow the flight of the delivery drones and other commercial unmanned craft, the FAA has put forward recommendations for the governance of delivery drones, including requirements that all delivery drones need to be equipped with tracking hardware that will allow each delivery copter to be identified.
+Operators will also be required to furnish details on the technology used to track and relay instructions to the drones.
+Other recommendations include airspace management rules, such as permissible operational height below 2,500 feet, away from airports, sports events, and landmarks, and a "Trusted Operator System" that will exempt some commercial drone operators that use the craft for security and surveillance.
 To enhance the performance parameters of commercial UAVs, manufacturers are adopting alternative power sources for attaining long-duration flights.
-Technology giants such as Google and Facebook have acquired firms such as Titan Aerospace and Ascenta, respectively, to facilitate the development of UAV technologies and create a worldwide network that can offer internet access in rural areas.
-Such developments are anticipated to drive the adoption of UAVs by the civil and commercial end users.
+Technology giants, such as Google and Facebook, have acquired firms, such as Titan Aerospace and Ascenta, respectively, to facilitate the development of UAV technologies and create a worldwide network that can offer internet access in rural areas.
+Such developments are anticipated to drive the adoption of UAVs by civil and commercial end-users.

 To understand key trends, Download Sample Report

-Asia-Pacific to Witness Highest Growth During the Forecast Period
+Asia-Pacific to Witness the Highest Growth During the Forecast Period

-During the forecast period, Asia-Pacific is expected to witness the highest growth rate, owing to the expansion of defense capabilities in key countries such as China, India, Japan, and South Korea.
+During the forecast period, Asia-Pacific is expected to witness the highest growth rate due to the expansion of defense capabilities in key countries, such as China, India, Japan, and South Korea.
 The paradigm shift in favor of unmanned systems reflects the military’s general tendency to be at par with the most advanced technology available and perceptions of the emergence of asymmetrical warfare.
-The development of home-grown UAVs is likely to increase due to the rising initiatives for indigenous aerospace platforms, which would significantly boost the UAV market in Asia-Pacific.
-The increase in the number of initiatives undertaken by OEMs toward indigenous development in the field of UAVs is expected to boost the adoption rate of the technology through easier access to low-cost UAVs.
-The technology is expected to have significant implications for a myriad of industries, ranging from public safety to farming automation, from disaster relief to infrastructure maintenance.
+The development of home-grown UAVs is likely to increase due to the rising initiatives for indigenous aerospace platforms, which may significantly boost the UAV market in Asia-Pacific.
+The increased number of initiatives undertaken by OEMs toward indigenous development in the field of UAVs is expected to boost the adoption rate of the technology through easier access to low-cost UAVs.
+The technology is expected to have significant implications for many industries, ranging from public safety to farming automation, from disaster relief to infrastructure maintenance.
 Countries such as China, India, and Pakistan have been upgrading their respective inventories of military UAVs.
-Collaborative efforts are underway by dominant market players in the association of government bodies to capture the high growth potential of the market.
+Collaborative efforts by dominant market players are underway in the association of government bodies to capture the high growth potential of the market.

 Integration of unmanned vehicles in manned combat operations has allowed players to explore novel business opportunities within the military segment.
-In November 2021, the People's Liberation Army of China announced their plans to execute a joint manned and unmanned joint aerial operations.
-For trial basis the government plans to use indigenously manufactured J-20 fighter jet aircraft with four drones in a tandem strategy.
-This operations will notably improve the country's aerial military and operational capabilities like surveillance, search, rescue, and close combat.
+In November 2021, China's People's Liberation Army announced its plans to execute joint manned and unmanned aerial operations.
+The government plans to use indigenously manufactured J-20 fighter jet aircraft with four drones in a tandem strategy for the trial basis.
+These operations will notably improve the country's aerial military and operational capabilities, such as surveillance, search, rescue, and close combat.

 To understand geography trends, Download Sample Report

-Thales Group, Elbit Systems Ltd, Israel Aerospace Industries Ltd., Northrop Grumman Corporation, and BAE Systems PLC are some of the largest players in the market studied.
-The unmanned aerial vehicles market is highly competitive and is marked by the presence of many prominent players competing for a larger market share.
+Thales Group, Elbit Systems Ltd, Israel Aerospace Industries Ltd, Northrop Grumman Corporation, and BAE Systems PLC are the largest players in the market studied.
+The unmanned aerial vehicles market is highly competitive, with many prominent players competing for a larger market share.
 The stringent safety and regulatory policies in the defense and homeland security segment are expected to restrict the entry of new players.
-However, the commercial and civil segment is expected to witness rapid growth due to the entry of many players as the segment is not governed by economies of scale.
-Companies with superior technical capabilities are expected to contribute significantly toward technological advances in the propulsion systems and payload characteristics of UAVs.
-This would result in a shorter development cycle time and can significantly augment the operational capabilities of mini-UAVs.
-Since the payload, endurance, and flight range of a UAV platform are the primary concerns of OEMs and operators alike, the emergence of alternative fuel-powered UAVs is expected to cause significant changes in the competitive scenario.
-Moreover, the use of composite-based materials for the construction of critical components and parts of UAVs would likely increase the capabilities of the UAV platforms and fuel their widespread adoption across different industries.
+However, the commercial and civil segment is expected to witness rapid growth due to the entry of many players, as the segment is not governed by economies of scale.
+Companies with superior technical capabilities are expected to contribute significantly toward technological advances in the propulsion systems and payload characteristics of UAVs, resulting in a shorter development cycle time and significantly augmenting the operational capabilities of mini-UAVs.
+Since the payload, endurance, and flight range of a UAV platform are the primary concerns of OEMs and operators, the emergence of alternative fuel-powered UAVs is expected to cause significant changes in the competitive scenario.
+The use of composite-based materials for the construction of critical components and parts of UAVs may increase the capabilities of the UAV platforms and fuel their widespread adoption across different industries.

-- In December 2021, the United States Navy and Boeing together initiated the testing phase of the MQ-25 T1 test asset, an unmanned aerial refueler.
-The first test was a success, ensuring possible future integration of unmanned vehicles for refueling purposes in military operations.
+- In December 2021, the US Navy and Boeing initiated the testing phase of the MQ-25 T1 test asset, an unmanned aerial refueler.
+The first test was successful, ensuring possible future integration of unmanned vehicles for refueling purposes in military operations.

-- In September 2021, India and the US inked an agreement to jointly develop air-launched UAVs (ALUAV).
-The pact outlines the collaboration between the Air Force Research Laboratory, Indian Air Force, and Defence Research and Development Organisation towards design, development, demonstration, testing and evaluation of systems to co-develop an ALUAV prototype and the project aims to promote collaborative technology exchange and create opportunities for co-production and co-development of future technologies for Indian and US military forces.
+- In September 2021, India and the United States signed an agreement to develop air-launched UAVs (ALUAV).
+The pact outlines the collaboration between the Air Force Research Laboratory, Indian Air Force, and Defence Research and Development Organisation toward design, development, demonstration, testing, and evaluation of systems to co-develop an ALUAV prototype.
+The project aims to promote collaborative technology exchange and create opportunities for co-production and co-development of future technologies for Indian and US military forces.

-- In March 2021, the Indian Armed Forces announced its intention to procure 30 armed versions of the Sea Guardian UAVs worth USD 3 billion from the US DoD.
-As per the proposed terms of the deal, India will be acquiring 10 units of MQ-9 Reaper UAV each for the three services of the Indian Armed Forces- the Army, Navy, and Air Force.
+- In March 2021, the Indian Armed Forces announced its plan to procure 30 armed versions of the Sea Guardian UAVs worth USD 3 billion from the US DoD.
+As per the proposed terms of the deal, India will be acquiring 10 units of MQ-9 Reaper UAV each for the three services of the Indian Armed Forces: the Army, Navy, and Air Force.

-- In January 2021, China’s indigenous high-altitude, long-endurance, and high-speed armed reconnaissance UAV named WJ-700 underwent test flights and was successful in creating a new pattern for drone combat.
-The WJ-700 is the only high-altitude, high-speed, and long-endurance drone capable of executing both attack and reconnaissance missions in China.
+- In January 2021, China’s indigenous high-altitude, long-endurance, and high-speed armed reconnaissance UAV (WJ-700) underwent test flights and successfully created a new pattern for drone combat.
+The WJ-700 is the only high-altitude, high-speed, and long-endurance drone capable of executing attack and reconnaissance missions in China.
 It can deliver diverse combat missions in high-threat battlefield environments with its precision combat and wide-area reconnaissance and surveillance capabilities.

 Table of Contents